uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 ## Inbox

-* The inbox is all the new posts from who you follow
+* The inbox is all the new posts from who you follow, as well as follow requests, likes, and comments you should be aware of
+* The inbox is the API equivalent of the stream in the UI
 * URL: ://service/authors/{AUTHOR_ID}/inbox
     * GET [local]: if authenticated get a list of posts sent to AUTHOR_ID (paginated)
+        * Should be sorted most recent first
     * POST [local, remote]: send a post to the author
       * if the type is "post" then add that post to AUTHOR_ID's inbox
-      * if the type is "Follow" then add that follow is added to AUTHOR_ID's inbox to approve later
+      * if the type is "follow" then add that follow is added to AUTHOR_ID's inbox to approve later
       * if the type is "Like" then add that like to AUTHOR_ID's inbox
       * if the type is "comment" then add that comment to AUTHOR_ID's inbox
     * DELETE [local]: clear the inbox